dylharv/Hello-world/README.md

-# Title
+# Bliss Botanicals

-Welcome,

-We are here to pursue our passion of helping you through means of holistic and spiritual healing.
+We are comitted to providing natural and safe body products.
+Our values stem from simple and natural ingredients, sustainability, lifting self esteem and positive change.